Joker-124/Future-Height-Calculator/README.md

 # Future-Height-Calculator
-A program to check your future height(According to science) This my fist ever github program created by me
+A program to check your future height(According to science) This my first ever github program created by me